The Ultimate Guide to Alta Badia

 For large groups, both Chalet Pia and Chalet Rönn are good options, with seven and eight bedrooms respectively.
 Couples will love the cosy mountain retreat Mi Chalet.
 Totally unique, this contemporary property offers incredible mountain views and in summer a swimming pool.

-If you love interiors, then the modern Chalet Zeno is worth taking a look at, as is Chalet Mi Amur in La Villa.
+If you love interiors, then the modern Chalet Mi Amur in La Villa is a stunning contemporary property.

 Where to Eat & Drink in Alta Badia